anonymoushackerIV/Duolingo-Pro-BETA/README.md

 3) If you are using Chrome, ensure you have Developer Mode ON under Chrome Settings > Extensions.
 4) Try using Chrome or at the very least a Chromium browser.
 5) Join our [Discord server](https://discord.gg/r8xQ7K59Mt) for further support.
+Additionally, you can find tutorials in our [Youtube channel](https://www.youtube.com/@DuolingoPROscript).

 ## Images
 ![Duolingo Pro - ](./assets/readme/1.jpeg)